Confinement-induced Self-Pumping in 3D Active Fluids

 \section{Abstract}

-Two dimensional active fluids display a transition from turbulence to coherent flow upon strengthening confinement.
-A recent experiment suggests that the behavior in three dimensions is more complicated and defies intuition; coherent flows emerge upon \emph{increasing} the channel height to match the channel width.
-Using a simple hydrodynamical model of a suspension of extensile rod-like units, we provide the first theoretical explanation for this puzzling behavior.
+Two dimensional active fluids display a transition from turbulent to coherent flow upon decreasing the size of the confining geometry.
+A recent experiment suggests that the behavior in three dimensions is remarkably different; emergent flows transition from turbulence to coherence upon \emph{increasing} the confinement height to match the width.
+Using a simple hydrodynamic model of a suspension of extensile rod-like units, we provide the theoretical explanation for this puzzling behavior.
 Furthermore, using extensive numerical simulations supported by theoretical arguments, we map out the conditions that lead to coherent flows and elucidate the critical role played by the aspect ratio of the confining channel.
 The mechanism that we identify applies to a large class of symmetries and propulsion mechanisms, leading to a unified set of design principles for self-pumping 3D active fluids.

-Active matter describes systems whose constituent particles consume energy to drive motion or generate forces \cite{Ramaswamy2010,Marchetti2013,Elgeti2015,Bechinger2016,Zottl2016,Elgeti2016,Yoshinaga2017,Saintillan2018,Seifert2019,Needleman2017,Magistris2015,Doostmohammadi2018,Fodor2018,Baer2020,Shaebani2020}.
+Active matter describes systems whose constituent particles consume energy to drive motion or generate forces \cite{Ramaswamy2010,Marchetti2013,Elgeti2015,Bechinger2016,Zottl2016,Elgeti2016,Yoshinaga2017,Saintillan2018,Seifert2019,Magistris2015,Doostmohammadi2018,Fodor2018,Baer2020,Shaebani2020}.
 Being continuously driven far from equilibrium, active materials can exhibit spectacular spatiotemporal behaviors not possible in equilibrium systems.
-One such example is \emph{spontaneous flow}, in which confining an active fluid leads to a coherent `self-pumping' flow in the absence of any external driving such as a pressure gradient \cite{Voituriez2005}.
-Harnessing spontaneous flow at scales relevant to practical devices would enable converting particle-scale chemical energy into macroscopic productive work, and thus has tremendous potential for practical applications.
+One such example is `self-pumping' flow, in which confining an active fluid leads to a spontaneous coherent flow, enabling advected material transport in the absence of any external driving such as a pressure gradient \cite{Voituriez2005}.
+Harnessing coherent spontaneous flow at scales relevant to practical devices would enable converting particle-scale chemical energy into macroscopic productive work, and thus has tremendous potential for practical applications.
 However, the mechanisms that drive and control self-pumping of confined active fluids are insufficiently understood to design such devices.